influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/histogramquantile.md

 The `experimental.histogramQuantile()` function approximates a quantile given a histogram with the cumulative distribution of the dataset.
 Each input table represents a single histogram.
-The histogram tables must have two columns – a count column (`_value`) and an upper bound column (`le`).

-Input tables must include `le` and `_value` columns neither can be part of the group key.
+Each input table represents a single histogram.
+Input tables must have two columns—a count column (`_value`) and an upper bound column (`le`), and neither column can be part of the group key.

 The count is the number of values that are less than or equal to the upper bound value (`le`).
-Input tables can have any number of records, each representing an entry in the histogram.
+Input tables can have an unlimited number of records; each record represents an entry in the histogram.
 The counts must be monotonically increasing when sorted by upper bound (`le`).
 If any values in the `_value` or `le` columns are `null`, the function returns an error.